 A medical abortion is carried out with a series of medications, which is why it’s often referred to as a non-surgical abortion or the abortion pill.

-This procedure is only used to terminate a pregnancy that’s within the first seven weeks of the first trimester, as determined by an ultrasound.
+This procedure is only used to terminate a pregnancy that’s within the first ten weeks of the first trimester, as determined by an ultrasound.

 Mifepristone, the first medicine in the process, stops a pregnancy from progressing.
 The second medicine, misoprostol, makes the uterus shed the pregnancy.
 Both medications are FDA-approved for safety and effectiveness.